 The real miracle is the multiplication of limited resources.
 It’s a simple element in God’s economy.
 It’s what He does.
 This is where the real power of generosity comes in.
 The more we give, the more we receive.
 It is the law of sowing and reaping.
 Add God’s multiplication as part of the equation and the sky is the limit.
 Like the boy in the story, we must be willing to offer our own fishes and loaves for miracles to take place.

 Simply put, God multiplies our giving, oftentimes in ways we will never see.
-In His hands each act of generosity we offer Him, no matter how small, becomes part of this miracle of multiplication.
-I’m not a math person, but this kind of math, God’s math, I totally get.
+In His hands each act of generosity we offer to Him, no matter how small, becomes part of this miracle of multiplication.
+I’m not a math person, but this kind of math, God’s math, although I may not totally understand how it works, I trust the One who makes it work.